Contrast-Security-OSS/docs/content/installation/setup/configuration/UsingEncryptedEditor.md

 tags: "installation setup config EOP encryption ESAPI SuperAdmin" -->

-## Getting Started
+## About the Encrypted Properties Editor

-Bundled with TeamServer are several configuration files located in the *$CONTRAST_HOME/data/conf* directory that are by design, encrypted on first creation.
-Some of these files can be modified through workflows within the User Interface.
-Contrast has bundled a small tool capable of decrypting the file as well as providing a tool for EOP system administrators to modify the configuration of the TeamServer deployment.
+Contrast is bundled with several configuration files that are encrypted intentionally on first creation.
+They're located in the *$CONTRAST_HOME/data/conf* directory.
+You can modify some of these files through workflows within the Contrast interface.

-## General Use Of The Encrypted Properties Editor
-The tool can be found in the *$CONTRAST_HOME/bin* directory.
-On Linux the file is a simple shell script called ```edit-properties```.
+Contrast also bundled a small tool capable of decrypting the file, and provided a tool for Enterprise-on-Premises (EOP) system administrators to modify the configuration of the Contrast deployment.
+You can find the tool in the *$CONTRAST_HOME/bin* directory.
+On Linux, the file is a simple shell script called `edit-properties`.
 On Windows, the file is a Windows command file called *edit-properties.cmd*.
-In both cases, the tool needs to be run from a command prompt, as no graphical user interface is provided.
+In both cases, you need to run the tool from a command prompt; an user interface isn't provided.

+## Edit and View an Encrypted File

-Inputs are needed in order to view and/or edit an encrypted property.
-In the example below, we are simply showing the usage of the command.
-The primary inputs needed to view/edit the file include the path to *ESAPI.properties* and the target file for editing purposes.
+You must have inputs to view and/or edit an encrypted property.
+The example below shows how to use the command.
+The primary inputs that you need to view or edit the file include the path to *ESAPI.properties* and the target file for editing purposes.

 ```bash
 contrast@EOP-TeamServer:~/contrast/bin$ ./edit-properties